iandk/servermanager/README.md

 ## 3. Config
 You can change set the following parameters in the ```app/js/app.js```
 ```
+title: 'My hosts',
 currency: '€',
 billingTerm: 'month',
 // Set this to true if you don't want to see the pricing input and table view
 // This is useful when used internally and you don't need to specifiy the price for hosts
 disablePricing: false,
+//This settings disables the ping check in the background, set this to true
+// if your environment doesn't support php exec or you don't need this this function
+disablePing: false,
 ```